NUBIC/ncs_staff_portal/README.md

 #### Center-specific setup

-Staff Portal uses [ncs_navigator_configuration][] for shared configuration of the NCS Navigator suite applications.
+NCS Navigator Ops uses [ncs_navigator_configuration][] for shared configuration of the NCS Navigator suite applications.
 Most configuration properties are documented in its [sample configuration][ncsn_conf_sample].
-Staff Portal looks for the configuration in its default location, `/etc/nubic/ncs/navigator.ini`.
+NCS Navigator Ops looks for the configuration in its default location, `/etc/nubic/ncs/navigator.ini`.

 [ncs_navigator_configuration]: https://github.com/NUBIC/ncs_navigator_configuration
 [ncsn_conf_sample]: http://rubydoc.info/gems/ncs_navigator_configuration/file/sample_configuration.ini

-To further customize Staff Portal for your center, add one or more of the following configuration elements to the `[Staff Portal]` section of the configuration file. `bootstrap_user` and `psc_user_password` are mandatory; all others are optional.
+To further customize NCS Navigator Ops for your center, add one or more of the following configuration elements to the `[Staff Portal]` section of the configuration file. `bootstrap_user` and `psc_user_password` are mandatory; all others are optional.

-    # The initial user for Staff Portal.
+    # The initial user for NCS Navigator Ops.
 This user will automatically
     # granted the User Administrator and System Administrator roles.
 Thus he will be able to
     # provision more users and finish the initial PSC setup for NCS Navigator.
 The username
-    # must be one that can be authenticated with the CAS server that Staff Portal uses.
+    # must be one that can be authenticated with the CAS server that NCS Navigator Ops uses.
     bootstrap_user = jrp

-    # The psc user password for Staff Portal.
+    # The psc user password for NCS Navigator Ops.
 There will be application
     # user with username as "psc_application" which will be used for
-    # communication between Patient Study Calendar and Staff Portal.
+    # communication between Patient Study Calendar and NCS Navigator Ops.
     psc_user_password = "password"

-    # The exception notification e-mail address for Staff Portal for any exceptions/errors.
+    # The exception notification e-mail address for NCS Navigator Ops for any exceptions/errors.
     # exception_recipients can be multiple email addresses sepearted by ','
     exception_recipients = "developer@example.com"